Sugar-Free Vegan Budget Jams!

 I absolutely love finding reduced fruit bargains as they are great to use for all sorts of traditional fruit puddings and jams.

-The recipes below are for blueberry jam, grape jam and a plum jam.
+The recipes included are for blueberry jam, grape jam and a plum jam.

 Although you could substitute the fruit for your favourite type.